What makes math problems hard for reinforcement learning: a case study: The cure: new algorithms

 While supermoves clearly need to be a part of the solution in hard problems like the AC conjecture, much of the success depends on the criteria for selecting them.
-Here, we advocate for a dynamic approach where the network itself learns the criteria for selecting supermoves, in addition to the best ways to implement them.
-One realization of this approach could be a multi-agent model, where one network is learning to play the game and the other is learning the rules for changing the action space (adding and removing supermoves).
+Here, we advocate for an adaptive approach where the model itself learns the criteria for selecting supermoves, in addition to the best ways to implement them.
+One realization of this approach could be a multi-agent model, where one network is learning to play the game while the other is learning the rules for changing the action space (adding and removing supermoves), cf. \cref{fig:dynamicactions}.
 We hope that future iterations of this strategy can lead to AI systems that can `learn how to learn' dynamically by making both algorithmic and architectural changes through collecting the information about hard instances.\footnote{Here, by self-improving AI systems we mean algorithms that have the ability to ``interpolate'' between off-the-shelf algorithms such as A2C and TRPO, as well as a myriad of custom algorithms that do not even have a name.
-Clearly, this level of technology is not presently available, and one of the key points of this section is that developing such systems should be based on the hardest instances the agent encounters.}
+Clearly, this level of technology is not presently available (see, however, \cite{lu2022discovered} for an interesting work in this direction), and one of the key points of this section is that developing such systems should be based on the hardest instances the agent encounters.} In other words, we propose AI system to select supermoves based on the notion of ``hardness'' that also can be learned.